-The county board of elections must test electronic poll books being used at the polling place as part of the L&A testing.
+The county board of elections must test electronic poll books being used at the polling place as part of the L & A testing.

-- Load the required voter data onto the electronic poll books and ensure that the configuration meets the approval conditions from the Secretary of the Commonwealth. - Ensure the accuracy of the voter data on each device. - Test all election day check-in activity workflows on all the devices. - Once complete, print any reports as you would do on election night and validate the results. - Test any check-in activity workflows that would take place on election day e.g., regular check- in, ID verification, absentee/mail-in voter, provisional voter, etc. - Test the ballot spoiling procedures if the electronic poll book is being used to track the number of ballots spoiled. - Test the connectivity between two devices assigned to a polling place and ensure that check-in data is synced between the devices. - Prepare electronic poll books for election day use: - Clear test data. - Lock and seal the devices. - Review the seals and locks once again and document the validation.
-The best practice is to have one person prepare the machine and then have one or two reviewers review the seals and locks. ion alion and prior to the completion of the official canvass, the central scanner(s) must pass the same test using the same test deck(s) used during the pre-election testing.
+- □ Load the required voter data onto the electronic poll books and ensure that the configuration meets the approval conditions from the Secretary of the Commonwealth. - □ Ensure the accuracy of the voter data on each device. - □ Test all election day check-in activity workflows on all the devices. - Once complete, print any reports as you would do on election night and validate the results. - □ Test any check-in activity workflows that would take place on election day e.g. regular checkin, ID verification, absentee/mail-in voter, provisional voter, etc. - □ Test the ballot spoiling procedures if the electronic poll book is being used to track the number of ballots spoiled. - Test the connectivity between two devices assigned to a polling place and ensure that check-in data is synced between the devices. - □ Prepare electronic poll books for election day use: - Clear test data.

+- Lock and seal the devices. - Review the seals and locks once again and document the validation.
+The best practice is to have one person prepare the machine and then have one or two reviewers review the seals and locks.